Kotlin-Johannesburg/kotlin-playground/README.md

 A playground for kotlin features.

-Feel free to edit the list below for features that should be covered.
+For now, each feature is demonstrated as a unit test.
+Check the test directory out.

-If you do cover them, then tick them off.
+Feel free to edit the list below for features that should be covered.If you do cover them, then tick them off.

 ## Features